 Lucky shrugs nonchalantly.
 “As you will.”

 As they chat, I glance over at Ren.
-He hasn’t said a word but there’s a certain attentiveness to him.
-It doesn’t show in his face or posture—it’s a slight offness, if I had to describe it.
-Like I’m being studied by a hidden pair of eyes.
+He hasn’t joined in but there’s a certain attentiveness to him.
+It doesn’t show in his face or posture.
+It’s a slight offness, if I had to describe it.

 Lucky doesn’t notice; he continues regaling us with tales of his exploits.
-Apparently, he’s stolen from lords and taxmen, seduced married queens (sometimes their daughters as well), and worked with others as part of a burglary, kinda like a fantasy-world version of Ocean’s Eleven.
+Apparently, he’s stolen from lords and taxmen, seduced married queens (sometimes their daughters), and worked with others as part of a burglary, kinda like a fantasy-world version of Ocean’s Eleven.

 “But you still pick pockets,” I say.
 “Why?”

-“Not the most glamorous activity, I have to admit, but it’s forthwith and honest.
+“Not the most glamorous activity, but it’s forthwith and honest.
 It keeps me grounded.”

 Elier snorts. “ ‘Forthwith and honest?’
+Pickpocketing?
 It’s kind of the opposite, don’t you think?”

 Lucky wags a chiding finger.
-“Now now—consider the history of this blighted world: a kingdom-wide curse, unchecked war, Lyderea and her Knights…you can’t tell me that a man isn’t justified in doing anything and everything to balance the scales.”
+“Now, now—consider our history: a kingdom-wide curse, unchecked war, Lyderea’s rise…you can’t tell me that a man isn’t justified in doing anything and everything to balance the scales.”

 “The scales are balanced by way of the blade.
 I have never lacked for coin or shelter—there is always a need for a good swordsman.”